Follow & Subscribe to Resourceful Designer

 Tip of the week Matching addresses

 If the address is 123 North Main Street on Google my Business, don't write it 123 N. Main St. on the website.
-The two need to be identical in order to take advantage of Google's ranking algorithm and place higher in the search results.
+The two need to be identical to take advantage of Google's ranking algorithm and place higher in the search results.

 I would love to hear from you.
 You can send me questions and feedback using my feedback form.